the-guild-org/docs/packages/editor/README.md

 ## `@theguild/editor`

-A monaco editor with built-in support for GraphQL Language Service, with features like online parser, syntax highligh, schema-building validations, hover and much more.
+A monaco editor with built-in support for GraphQL Language Service, with features like online parser, syntax highlight, schema-building validations, hover and much more.
 The integration between Monaco editor and the GraphQL language service is exposed through a simple props/events based interface, with the awareness of the GraphQL schema.